dedis/cothority/skipchain/README.md

 # Catch-up Behavior

-If the conode is a follower for a given skipchain, then when it is asked to add a block onto that skipchain by the leader, it will contact other nodes in the last known roster for that skipchain in order to get copies of blocks that it is missing.
+If the conode is a follower for a given skipchain, then when it is asked to add a block onto that skipchain by the leader, it will contact other conodes in the last known roster for that skipchain in order to get copies of blocks that it is missing.
 Once it has followed the skipchain to the latest block mentioned in the proposed update, it will add the proposed block.